kyutai-labs/delayed-streams-modeling/README.md

   can be used to detect when the user is speaking.
 This is especially useful for building voice agents.

+### Implementations overview

+We provide different implementations of Kyutai STT for different use cases.
+Here is how to choose which one to use:

+- **PyTorch: for research and tinkering.**
+  If you want to call the model from Python for research or experimentation, use our PyTorch implementation.
+- **Rust: for production.**
+  If you want to serve Kyutai STT in a production setting, use our Rust server.
+  Our robust Rust server provides streaming access to the model over websockets.
+  We use this server to run [Unmute](https://unmute.sh/); on a L40S GPU, we can serve 64 simultaneous connections at a real-time factor of 3x.
+- **MLX: for on-device inference on iPhone and Mac.**
+  MLX is Apple's ML framework that allows you to use hardware acceleration on Apple silicon.
+  If you want to run the model on a Mac or an iPhone, choose the MLX implementation.

 You can retrieve the sample files used in the following snippets via:
 ```bash
 wget https://github.com/metavoiceio/metavoice-src/raw/main/assets/bria.mp3